NaturalSelectionLabs/Unidata/docs/guide/profiles/Crossbell.md

 });
 ```

--   Use Ethereum address as `identity` and Ethereum as `platfrom` to get all profiles belonging to this address.
+-   Use Ethereum address as `identity` and Ethereum as `platform` to get all profiles belonging to this address.
--   Use Crossbell handle as the `identity` and Crossbell as the `platfrom` to get a specific profile.
+-   Use Crossbell handle as the `identity` and Crossbell as the `platform` to get a specific profile.

 ### Set